-- Treatment that is determined and recommended by a psychiatrist and Behavioral Health Services treatment team
+Each individual’s treatment is determined and recommended by a psychiatrist and the Cheyenne Regional Behavioral Health Services treatment team, and a Behavioral Health Services psychiatrist manages all medications.

 - Four to 14 weeks of evidence-based Dialectical Behavioral Therapy (DBT)